 My Own File Naming System for Scanned Photos

 After a fair amount of trial and error, I came up with my own file naming system.

-It think it’s a really good system.
+I think it’s a really good system.
 In fact, I thought I had nailed it.
-I thought it was near perfect for my collection.
-So, I decided to put it in action.
+I thought it was nearly perfect for my collection.
+So, I decided to put it into action.

 Here’s an example of a 1978 photo I scanned and then named using this system.

-And keep in mind, this is the actual filename that I typed in at the file level — in Microsoft Windows that would be in “Windows Explorer” for example or in a “Finder” window if you are using MAC OS X.
+Keep in mind, this is the actual filename that I typed in at the file level — in Microsoft Windows, that would be in “Windows Explorer,” for example, or in a “Finder” window if you are using MAC OS X.

 1978-02-xx Blanket Tent Tunnel Winter Snow Day (ES-600-48b-UM-DRm).tif

 By the way, If you want to check it out and see if you might like to use it, or even part of it, I typed it up for you as a 3-part series called “What Everybody Ought to Know When Naming Your Scanned Photos.”